-At our request, the underwriters sold 175,000 shares of our Common Stock, or five percent (5%) of the shares offered in our IPO, completed February 2018, at the public offering price of \$5.00 per share, to our employees and other persons associated with us, including Gary Jacobs, one of our Directors, who purchased 5,000 shares of our Common Stock at the IPO price.
+At our request, the underwriters sold 175,000 shares of our Common Stock, or five percent (5%) of the shares offered in our IPO, completed February 2018, at the public offering price of \$5.00 per share, to our employees and other persons associated with us, including Gary Jacobs, a former member of our board of directors, who resigned as a member of our board of directors effective January 6, 2020, who purchased 5,000 shares of our Common Stock at the IPO price.
 The directed share program was arranged through the representative of the underwriters in the IPO.

-Sales and Marketing Services Arrangement with FreeHold Surgical, Inc.
+Sales and Marketing Services Arrangement with FreeHold Surgical, LLC

-In August, 2017, we began paying a monthly fee to FreeHold Surgical, Inc., or FreeHold, an entity in which David Hochman, the Chairman of our Board, serves as a Director, and Darren Sherman, one of our Directors, serves as a Director and President.
+In August, 2017, we began paying a monthly fee to FreeHold Surgical, LLC, or FreeHold, a wholly owned subsidiary of Orchestra BioMed, Inc., an entity in which David Hochman, the Chairman of our board of directors, served as a director, and Darren Sherman, a member of our board of directors, served as a director and as President.
 Pursuant to the fee arrangement, we paid FreeHold a monthly amount of approximately \$25,000 as all-in compensation for sales and marketing services performed for us, on a part time basis, by two FreeHold sales representatives (the "FreeHold Services"), through June 2018.
 Effective July 2018, pursuant to an amendment to the fee arrangement, we paid FreeHold a monthly amount of approximately \$8,333 as all-in compensation for the FreeHold Services.
 Effective as of November 30, 2018, we terminated the fee arrangement for the FreeHold Services.
 As of November 30, 2018 our payment obligations to FreeHold pursuant to the fee arrangement have terminated and all FreeHold Services obligations by FreeHold have ceased.